joshua-honig/resource.js/README.md

 ## `resource.destroy`

-resource.destroy is very simple: It simply removes the provided resource id from the resource.js registry.
+resource.destroy is very simple: It removes the provided resource id from the resource.js registry, and will invoke a [destructor method](#resource-destructor) if it finds one.
 This does not guarantee the resource can be garbage collected, nor does it "undefine" the value of the resource already injected into other contexts.
 This is most useful when cleaning up strongly-named resources associated with a chunk of a single page application or other long-lived page.

 #### Syntax